 Select Export Raw Data to export your data set to a CSV file.
-If the Raw Data Table visual style is enabled for your data source, you can select Open in Raw Data Table to view your information.
+If the Table visual style is enabled for your data source, you can select Open in Table to view your information.

 You can also view the information in a pop-out window over your visual.
 Select the collapse icon to minimize the window.

 The Keyset menu option lets you create a keyset from the selected data point.
-See Creating a Keyset.
+See Create a Keyset.

 The Actions menu option allows you to invoke an action.
 If this menu option does not appear on the radial menu, an action template is either not defined or is not enabled for the data source used by the visual.

 - Creates a query definition based on the filters applied to the visual and on the data and limit specifications in the associated action template.